 As one of the most visited tourist destinations in Singapore, Chinatown is one of the favorites of many, and that is because of one of these reasons.

 The Maxwell Food Center

 This place will surely fill your tummy as you try to eat local Singaporean cuisine along with other Asian dishes.
 An adventure will not be complete without getting a taste of what the place has to offer.
 Try to walk around and do other activities first, and once you feel that you are already hungry, proceed to this place order whichever food you like.

-If you are now looking for an extreme food trip which focuses on varied Singaporean street foods, then the Chinatown Complex is the place that you are looking for.
+If you are now looking for an extreme food trip that focuses on varied Singaporean street foods, then the Chinatown Complex is the place that you are looking for.
 With over 260 different stalls to choose from, it is for sure that you will find the perfect place to satisfy your cravings.
 What is good about this area is that you can see the locals here doing their ordinary life activities which include recreation through the playing of the traditional Chinese chess.
 It is as if eating what you like and at the same time being one with the locals.